 Hi, my name is Mike Day and I'm the owner of Day's Concrete Floors, Inc.

 I've owned my concrete business since the 1980's.
 Over the years I've broom finished thousands of square feet of concrete patios, walks, decks, and driveways.
+Due to this, I feel I have perfected the craft of broom finishing, knowing when to start the finish, and exactly what tools will be needed.

 If you want to achieve a broom finish that's not too rough or too smooth, you have to start the finishing process at the right time.